 Kotaik-2 Abovyan 1994/95 (QF) [lost 2-4 on aggregate to Kotaik-1]

 One amateur side, RB Salzburg Amateure, reached the semifinals of the domestic cup, where they lost to holders Austria Wien, one day after their senior team had lost their semifinal against SV Mattersburg.
-In 2008/09, two amateur sides reached the quarterfinals, which will we played in March 2009.
+In 2008/09, two amateur sides reached the quarterfinals, where they played each other, Austria Amateure eliminating Rapid Amateure after a penalty shoot-out.
+In the semifinal, Austria Amateure lost to second division side Admira and thereby lost the chance to play their first team in the final.

 Six clubs placed their B team in the 1/8 finals of the national cup; Sparta Praha B eliminated Sparta Praha A in 1971, in the semifinal of the Czech cup (which served as quarterfinal for the Czechoslovak cup).
 The full list: